 - RSA Public Key used to verify RSA signatures (or) used to wrap session specific symmetric keys.
-(Note: the same key may not be used for signature verification and encryption) - DSA Public Key used to verify DSA signatures. - ElGamal Public Key used to wrap session specific symmetric keys.
+(Note: the same key may not be used for signature verification and encryption) - DSA Public Key used to verify DSA signatures.

 5.2 Accesses